Russia’s car sales down 62% in August, recovery in AvtoVaz

 Kommersant daily also reminds that August is a seasonally favourable month for car sales.

 While Kia remained one of the best-sellers in Russia, its sales dropped by 77% to 4,000 vehicles.
-At the same time, Chinese Haval saw its sales increase by 26% to 2,900 vehicles and was the third most selling model in August.
+At the same time, Chinese Haval saw its sales expand by 26% to 2,900 vehicles and was the third-highest selling model in August.